shadahmad7/holaahost-app/README.md

 ## Installation

-To get started with Flightella on your local machine, follow these simple steps:
+To get started with Holaahost App on your local machine, follow these simple steps:

 1. **Clone the repository:**